1975 MMSF Board

 In addition to operating grants, stipends, awards and scholarships, in 1987 the Foundation established a three-year MMSF Dr. F. W. Du Val Clinical Professorship; in 1991 a three-year Basic Science Career Development Research Award; and in 2000 a Clinical Professorship in Population Medicine.
 The Clinical Research Professorship in Population Medicine is now offered under the title of MMSF John Henson Clinical Research Professorship in Population Health and the Basic science Career Development Research award is now offered under the title of the MMSF Allen Rouse Basic Science Career Development Research Award.

-The MMSF is proud of the accomplishments of each recipient over the past 43 years and looks forward to continuing its goal of supporting health–related research and education in Manitoba in partnership with Manitoba Blue Cross.
+The MMSF is proud of the accomplishments of each recipient and looks forward to continuing its goal of supporting health–related research and education in Manitoba in partnership with Manitoba Blue Cross.

 Continue reading the next page: Board of Directors